 Harry was always good at dodging Dudley's gang, but he couldn't do it forever, and at last they caught up with him.
 When he came home covered in dirt and blood, Aunt Petunia just told him to be careful not to get it on the carpet.
 Naturally, he hadn't expected anything more; but he did wish that he could use magic to fix his glasses instead of tape.

-If that wasn't the most perfect birthday present in the world -- getting to spend one's birthday pretending they don't exist!
+If that wasn't the most perfect birthday present in the world - getting to spend it pretending he didn't exist!
 Perfect, just perfect.
 But his aunt and uncle were beginning to follow Dudley's lead, fearing his magic less and less as he had as yet not proven his ability to use any, and he didn't want to make them too angry.
 Yet.
-When he was seventeen, though, he planned to take them to a highly wizard-populated area and leave them there just for the amusement of it.. but that would have to wait.
+When he was seventeen, though, he planned to take them to a highly wizard-populated area and leave them there just for the amusement of it... but that would have to wait.

 "Harry Potter, sir, I am Dobby, sir, Dobby the house-elf, sir!"
 The creature said in a squeaky voice.
 "Sir, I come to warn you, sir, that danger is coming to Hogwarts, sir, and that Harry Potter, sir, must not go back to school this year, sir!"

 Harry stared at the house-elf, probably trying to decide whether or not to say anything about the fact that about every other word out of the elf's mouth seemed to be 'sir,' before he finally said, "Dobby, is it?
 Dobby, I can't stay here.
 I'm a wizard.
 My aunt and uncle are Muggles.
-They'll kill me, I don't belong here."
+They try to squash the magic out of me.
+I don't belong here."

 "No, sir, no!
 Harry Potter, sir, must not go back to Hogwarts, sir!
 There is a plot, sir, to make most evil things happen, sir!"